CCA Member Spotlight

-Thank you, Felix, for taking the time to share this with us and the actuarial community.
+Thank you, Rich, for taking the time to share this with us and the actuarial community.
 We are all better for it!

-[Have a question for Felix?
-Send the CCA an email at email@example.com containing your contact information, and we’ll get the message to him on your behalf.]
+[Have a question for Rich?
+Send the CCA an email at email@example.com containing your contact information, and we’ll get the message to him on your behalf.

 Click below to see previous Member Spotlights: